websemantics/boxed/README.md

 ### Boxes Everywhere

-Use this ascii art with your next Boxed project.
+Use these `ascii art` examples with your next Boxed project.

 ```
       _   __                         _______